UWCNuclear/DetectorEfficiency/README.md

 ***More analysis tools at*** https://github.com/GRIFFINCollaboration/GRSISort/wiki/Interactive-Analysis

-# How to Fit the Detector Efficiency with RootEffi
+# How to Do the Detector Efficiency Calibration with RootEffi
 *Instructions and script at* https://github.com/UWCNuclear/RootEffi and in the introduction slides in this repository.

 # PHY 312 Practicals
 In one file, submit your fitted peaks (minimum of 8 peaks), your edited RootEffi script, and your efficiency curve :-)

+# More Details on Real High Purity Germanium Detector Arrays!
+Four data files are included in this repository:

+*GRIFFIN* array at TRIUMF, Vancouver, Canada (16 germanium clover detectors): https://doi.org/10.1016/j.nima.2018.11.115

+*MINIBALL* array at CERN, Geneva, Switzerland (8 germanium triple cluster detectors): https://doi.org/10.1140/epja/i2013-13040-9

+*Soccer Ball* array at iThemba LABS, Cape Town, South Africa (13 germanium clover detectors): https://doi.org/10.1016/j.nima.2005.11.067

+*TIGRESS* array at TRIUMF, Vancouver, Canada (14 germanium clover detectors): https://doi.org/10.1007/s10751-013-0905-7

+# How to Find Nuclear Information
+*Lund/LBNL Nuclear Data Search:* http://nucleardata.nuclear.lu.se/toi/

+*National Nuclear Data Center:* https://www.nndc.bnl.gov/